-When you file a medical malpractice lawsuit, you are going up against a team of attorneys working for the insurance company.
+When you file a medical malpractice lawsuit, you are going up against a team of lawyers working for the insurance company.
 They handle claims like this weekly, and you need an advocate who can help level the playing field.

-If you suspect you are the victim of malpractice, contact attorney, Seth Gladstein, at the Gladstein Law Firm, PLLC.
+If you suspect you are the victim of malpractice, contact lawyer Seth Gladstein, at the Gladstein Law Firm, PLLC.
 We have helped patients just like you with their medical malpractice claims.
 We know how devastating it can be to suffer an injury from a medical provider.
 After all, you turn to them, trusting that they will take care of you – not make you worse.

-Whether you want to start the process, or you just want to see if you have a case, contact attorney, Seth Gladstein, first for a free, no-obligation case evaluation.
+Whether you want to start the process, or you just want to see if you have a case, contact attorney Seth Gladstein, first for a free, no-obligation case evaluation.
 Call us now or request more information online.